 - growth stage

 - Finally, drop off your samples at the lab Monday through Friday 8am-5pm or place in after-hours drop boxes.
 Samples can also be shipped to us at 4007 Cherry Ave, Kearney, NE 68847.

 You can view a video of this process on our YouTube Channel.

 How do I interpret my Tissue Testing results?

 After submitting samples, a report will be emailed to you with the amount of each nutrient in the plant.
-A bar graph shows if each nutrient is “deficient”, “low”, “sufficient”, or “high” in the plant.
+A bar graph shows if each nutrient is “deficient,” “low,” “sufficient,” “high,” or “excessive” in the plant.
 Again, this is all crop and growth stage specific, so properly labeling samples is crucial!